lschmidtfellner/slots/README.md

 1. Replacement of emojis with custom graphics and updating the UI to stylistically match
 1. Wager scaling effecting how many win conditions are available to the user (i.e., betting $1 only allows matches on  the center row to win, $2 allows for the top row, $3 for the bottom, $4 for diagonals)
 1. Updating how slot divs are structured such that using CSS transitions smooth out the spin animation
+1. Update win condition logic such that if two or more win conditions are met, the one with the highest payout is registered

 ## Technologies Used